jmlivingston/chromium-clear-cache/README.md

 This extension is not currently published to any web store, but you can add it manually with the following steps:

-- Download or clone this repository locally.
+- Download and unzip or use Git to clone this repository to a local directory.
-- Open your browser Extension page from the menu or by pasting the following in your address bar:
+- Open your browser Extension page from the menu or by pasting the following in your address bar depending on your browser.
   - chrome://extensions
   - edge://extensions
   - brave://extensions